FreeCAD/Website/README.md

 Translations of the theme are handled by translations tables in `themes/FC/i18n`.

-Before a new language is enabled, the main navigation pages (homepage, features, download, news, community, documentation, contribute and donate) and the theme strings have to be translated.
+Before a new language is enabled, the main navigation pages (Homepage, features, download, news, community, documentation, contribute and donate) and the theme strings have to be translated.
 If willing to add a new language, please use the provided GitHub issue template indicating who will translate and who will proofread.

 ### Content Management System